raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_2.md

 + Relevance (Year 8): the intervention focuses on using computing and technology to solve real-world problems
 + Teaching approach (Years 2, 4, 6, and 8): the intervention focuses on approaches to teaching computing that may engage more girls in computing

 You are taking part in the Teaching Approach trial, in which we are evaluating how well approaches that have successfully engaged more girls in other disciplines work in computing.
-The trial as a whole will include Years 2, 4, 6, and 8, although this course is for teachers working with pupils in key stage 1.
+The trial as a whole will include Years 2, 4, 6, and 8, although this project is for teachers working with pupils in Key Stage 1.

-The resources have been produced by the Raspberry Pi Foundation, and you can contact us throughout the trial if you have any queries.
-The evaluation of the trial is being conducted by the Behavioural Insights Team, and they will contact you during the trial to collect data.
+The resources have been produced by the Raspberry Pi Foundation, and you can contact us throughout the project if you have any queries.
+The evaluation of the project is being conducted by the Behavioural Insights Team, and they will contact you during the project to collect data.
 More information about all of the processes and points of contact will be provided throughout the training sessions.

 **The GBIC team at the Raspberry Pi Foundation**
 At the Raspberry Pi Foundation, we are working on the GBIC programme in a number of ways.
 We are recruiting for all of the trials, and you will receive communications about your participation from Katharine Childs.
-Katharine is your main point of contact for any questions you may have about the trial and you can contact her at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
-Hayley Leonard is responsible for the day-to-day management of the trial, with programme management and implementation led by Sue Sentance, Oliver Quinlan, and Jenny Laidlaw.
-The resources that you receive for the trial have been developed and produced by Emma Posey, with support from Rik Cross and other colleagues working on educational resources across the Foundation.
+Katharine is your main point of contact for any questions you may have about the project and you can contact her at [genderresearch@raspberrypi.org](mailto:genderresearch@raspberrypi.org).
+Hayley Leonard is responsible for the day-to-day management of the project, with programme management and implementation led by Sue Sentance, Oliver Quinlan, and Jenny Laidlaw.
+The resources that you receive for the project have been developed and produced by Emma Posey, with support from Rik Cross and other colleagues working on educational resources across the Foundation.

 ![RPF GBIC team](images/GBICTeam.png)